Benedictteo05/OSA_notes/Market Research & Technology Trends/L2 - Market Research.md

 - Measures reaction not behavior.
 - Help gather idea and measure shared sentiments.
 - Tends to be unreliable when it is misused.
+- Use case:
 	- Good for brainstorming ideas directly from target audience.
 	- Good for starting from scratch and getting to know customers.
 		- Enhanced by behavioral research to hone persona.
 	- Good for getting public reaction to a new product or situation.

 **User Interviews**
 - Make sure of goals and steer conversation there